Nes0x/BattleBitAPI.Addons/Documentation/articles/command_handler/first_steps.md

 To create commands you must derive from CommandModule class

 You can create multiple commands in one class.
-Commands can be with same name, but must have inner parameters count or
+Commands can be with same name, but must have inner parameters count or types.

 ```csharp
 //Generic type must be same as you typed in host.